SpinoniRaffaele/tech-notes/blockchain/Hardhat.md

 You can add a deploy script: *00-deploy-mock.js* and deploy all the mocks there.
 The mock is an actual solidity contract that you have to implement.

-then you can tag the different deploy scritps in order to run only a subset of them if needed, for example:
+then you can tag the different deploy scripts in order to run only a subset of them if needed, for example:
 ```javascript
 //into 01-deploy.js